garrandall/popular-music-data/tracks/the-way-you-love-me-faith-hill.md

 Oh, the way you love me
-Ooh, I love the way you love me
+Oh, I love the way you love me
 The way you love me
-Ooh, I love the way you love me
+Oh, I love the way you love me
 Oh yeah
-Ooh, I love the way you love me
+Oh, I love the way you love me
 Whoa, whoa, whoa (Yeah)